Undergraduate degrees: BA or BS

 Ready to Lead

 Get ready to make a difference.
 Build your ideas into a small business—or a small business empire.
 Lead a Fortune 500 company.
 Market an NFL franchise.
 Realize your financial goals.
 Take Wall Street (or Main Street) by storm.
 The Lundquist College of Business at the University of Oregon can take you where you want to go.
 Here, you'll join an intelligently informal community of thinkers and doers who are serious, determined, focused, and hands on.
 You will learn in a collaborative and supportive environment while being constantly challenged and pushed to new levels of success.
 We’ll teach you the skills you need to succeed and give you the confidence to meet any challenge.
 And you'll come out the other side stronger, smarter, better—prepared to lead, seize career opportunities, and realize what it truly means to be a Duck.

-B.S. and B.A. degrees in business administration and accounting are just part of the story.
-You can pursue a general business focus or choose a concentration in accounting, entrepreneurship, finance, information systems and operations management, marketing, or sports business.
+BS and BA degrees in business administration are just part of the story.
+You can pursue a general business focus or choose a concentration in entrepreneurship, finance, marketing, operations and business analytics, or sports business.
 You could also choose to minor in business administration.
 No matter which degree or concentration you choose, the UO’s Lundquist College of Business will provide you with ample opportunities to apply your knowledge to real projects and scenarios, giving you first-hand experience in a variety of career options before you even graduate.

 If you want to pursue an undergraduate degree in business at the UO, the first step is to apply to the university through the UO Office of Admissions and select “pre-business” as your major.
 Once admitted, you will receive advising from Lundquist College of Business staff as you work toward full major status.
 Admission to the college is competitive and the coursework is intense.
 You'll be able to apply for full major status during your junior year after completing pre-major requirements.

 If you wish to pursue a minor, you must declare a major other than pre-business, business, or accounting.
 You can declare the minor at any time during your studies.
-If you choose an economics or journalism major and want to minor in business, you are encouraged to contact an adviser in 145 Lillis regarding additional options.
+If you choose an economics or journalism major and want to also minor in business, you are encouraged to contact an adviser in 203 Peterson regarding additional options.

 Points of Interest

-- U.S. News and World Report’s "Best Colleges 2009" ranked the Lundquist College of Business undergraduate program among the top 50 in the nation and in the top 12 West of the Mississippi River.
+- U.S. News and World Report’s "Best Colleges 2017" ranked the Lundquist College of Business undergraduate program among the top 50 in the nation and in the top 12 West of the Mississippi River.

 - Leadership and Communication addresses personal leadership and communication skills.
 The course focuses on self-awareness for leading, persuading, and working with others; effective business writing and speaking; and team development.